georgeleve/georgeleve/README.md

 - 🌱 I’m currently learning Full Stack Development using Java in the backend
 - 💬 Ask me about anything you want, I will try to answer even though I don't have all the answers
 - 📫 How to reach me: leventopoulos.george@gmail.com
-- ⚡ Fun fact: I like cooking
+- ⚡ Fun fact: I like Travelling, Cooking and going to the Gym

-### What do I do for fun?
-- Travelling, Cooking, Gym